 Almost all of the people I ask nowadays seem to be business or economics majors.
 When I ask them why, they tell me that they want to make money.

 I should be working.
 Saving.
 Planning for my future.
 I do not know how to explain to people that this is my future.
 I am doing exactly what I want to be doing.
 Once upon a time, I thought that I was directionless and lost because I had no idea what career path I wanted.
 I just wanted to travel.
 After meeting so many people that have carved out lives for themselves doing just that, and learning that constantly worrying about having enough money for the future is a choice rather than a necessity, I have left that metaphorical cage somewhere in the desert.
 I hope it rusts away entirely.
 The truth is, as much as my mother hates hearing it, finding a secure job is not even on my priority list…in fact, the idea of one scares me more than anything else.
 Travelling has not only contributed to my identity, it is how I became strong enough to recognize and embrace who I am.
 It is not just all I want, it is all I can imagine wanting.
+I have felt what it is like to wake up and know that I am living my dreams, dreams I fought for and earned all on my own, and I cannot imagine giving that up.
 Getting a stable job and settling down somewhere would, in a way, make travelling another blip in my past.
 A phase.
 Like middle school, or wearing braces.
 I know many people that want that life, but I am not one of them.
 Someday I am sure I will wear out the souls of all of my shoes and be ready to rest my feet, but for now that belongs to the hazy someday of the future…why should I compromise my dreams today for what I am told should be my dream for the future?
 Why would anyone not choose to live the life they want to live while they can?